francislxw/cv/ai-neuralnetworksdeeplearning/0-Neural.Networks.and.Deep.Learning/README.md

-# Course1-Neural Networks and Deep Learning
+# Neural Networks and Deep Learning

 In the first course of the Deep Learning Specialization, you will study the foundational concept of neural networks and deep learning.